Funeral for Christchurch car crash teenager who died on 16th birthday

 Tayla died when the car went over a bank and burst into flames on Summit Rd about 11pm.
 Her funeral was held in Ashburton the following week, with her bright yellow coffin covered in flowers and heartfelt tributes.

+She said she was concerned about how fast the car was driving.

+A police spokesperson said enquiries into the crash are ongoing and there were no charges at this stage.

-Now family and friends have gathered again, this time at the Ashburton Hotel, to farewell Sunmara.
+Yesterday family and friends gathered again, this time at the Ashburton Hotel, to farewell Sunmara.
 She was carried out in a blue coffin to her favourite "funeral" song Behind Blue Eyes.

 "Sunmara had an infectious laugh, she was a rebel with 100 causes.
 She loved Harleys and V8 cars and wanted to go out with a roar, so it was fitting they led the hearse," Alexander said.